 Major exchanges like Coinbase and Kraken report your

 However, exchanges often have trouble providing accurate tax forms due to the transferable nature of cryptocurrency.
 If you transferred your crypto, it’s likely that your exchange won’t be able to accurately calculate your capital gains and losses.

 We wrote about the crypto exchange tax reporting problem extensively in our blog post:

 .
-The Crypto Exchange Tax Problem Cryptocurrency Tax Software
+The Crypto Exchange Tax Problem How crypto tax software can help